Reverse-23/ReversedPvP/README.md

 ReversePvP download rep.

-To find the password for the download and info, got to: https://discord.gg/A2bJSuDkwN
+Fownload and info, go to: https://discord.gg/A2bJSuDkwN

 Changes can be found in Changelog.md